OpenMDAO/RevHack2020/nonlinear-preconditioning/README.md

 ## Test problems

 The simplest test case for these methods is the 2-variable nonlinear system introduced in Section 3.2 in [2].
-Using this example, the authors formulated the residual contours to visualize how the nonlinear preconditioning turns a complex nonlinear surface into an elliptical one, where the Newton's method is expected to perform better.
+Using this example, the authors plotted the residual contours to visualize how the nonlinear preconditioning turns a complex nonlinear surface into an elliptical one, where the Newton's method is expected to perform better.
-One basic check is that the both MSPEN and ASPEN residuals do not get affected by the inexact Jacobian, and therefore, to validate our implementation, we can try to recreate the same plots as in the paper.
+Both MSPEN and ASPEN residuals do not get affected by the inexact Jacobian, and therefore, to validate our implementation, we can try to recreate the same plots as in the paper.
 Furthermore, I have modified the hierarchical Newton to have a similar notation in my notes, so that we can also plot the resulting preconditioned nonlinear system contours and compare different approaches.
 Both MSPEN and ASPEN require a good amount of extra computations than hierarchical Newton, and therefore we expect the residual contours to be considerably better than the contours from hierarchical Newton for them to make sense in terms of performance.

-Besides this simple test, I plan on cleaning up the scalable test problem developed by Sham in [4].
+Besides this simple test, I plan on cleaning up the scalable test problem developed by Chauhan et al. in [4].
 Finally, we can try the method on a difficult pyCycle or OpenConcept model.
 I will provide the OpenMDAO models for all of these tests, although the 2-component test case is extremely easy to code, so feel free to create your implementation of it.